Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 ### COVID-19 Monte Carlo Build

-This project uses the COVID-19 data to take an in-depth analysis of Italys' Deceased Cases.
-I also created and implemented a hand built Markov Chain type Monte Carlo Algorithm to predict the future number of Cumulative Deceased Cases.
+&nbsp; &nbsp; This project uses the COVID-19 data to take an in-depth analysis of Italys' Deceased Cases.
+I &nbsp; &nbsp; also created and implemented a hand built Markov Chain type Monte Carlo Algorithm to predict &nbsp; &nbsp; the future number of Cumulative Deceased Cases.

 &nbsp; &nbsp; [![button](button2.png)](covid.html)